-Oxheart Tomatoes = Red Food good for your heart and blood health and they support joint function.
+Red Food is good for your heart and blood health, and they support joint function.

-Carrots = Orange & Yellow Food reduces the risk of cancer and heart disease, improve digestion and your eyesight and immune system.
+Orange & Yellow Food reduces the risk of cancer and heart disease and improves digestion and your eyesight and immune system.

 Wash your cabbage, remove the core and shred finely using a mandoline/v-slicer or with a large knife, until you get 3 cups (200 grams).